Why are there two charges on my bill?

 - Any potential excess usage that falls outside your included plan features

-UNLIMITED and data-only plans operate on 28 day cycles whilst FLEXI operates on 30, which means there can be instances where two plan renewals fall within the same monthly bill period - This can happen if your plan renews immediately after your bill period has begun.
+UNLIMITED and data-only plans operate on 28 day cycles, which means there can be instances where two plan renewals fall within the same monthly bill period - This can happen if your plan renews immediately after your bill period has begun.

 For example, if your monthly bill covers the period between the 11th to the 10th (following month), your plan could potentially renew on the 12th and the 10th (following month), meaning both renewals would fall into the same bill period.

 Am I paying anything extra for my plan?